Celebrating Universal Children’s Day with launch of new SAFE Series character

-Teaching children ways to protect themselves is one of a suite of strategies in the resources offered by the OCG to help keep children safe from harm and abuse.
-The NSW Office of the Children’s Guardian has created the SAFE series books to empower young children to:
+Teaching children ways to protect themselves is one of a suite of strategies in the resources offered by the Office of the Children’s Guardian to help keep children safe from harm and abuse.
+The SAFE series books have been created to empower young children to:

 - know which parts of their body are private

 - recognise safe and unsafe spaces

 - build a network of five ‘heroes’ they can tell anything to

 The Mandu animation augments these topics by providing discussion opportunities to talk with children about everyone’s family being unique, it also explains that not all children have five adults they can trust to be their heroes, this may be more significant for children who are living in foster care or adoption.

 While the Mandu video will be publicly available, a free two-hour training session is required prior to receiving the rest of the resources.
 This can be organised with the Office of the Children's Guardian.